spidasoftware/schema/doc/data_requirements.md

 - Where are those components (next and previous pole distance and direction, attach heights and directions)
 - What are the wire tensions (This will be choosing from pre-configured named options in the client file)

-A good integration will also potentially include GIS, photos, and span connectivity information.
+A good integration will also potentially include geolocations, photos, and span connectivity information.

 ## Basic Location Information